MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/windows-updates-add-new-ntlm-pass-through-authentication-protections.md

 ## Issue mitigations

-If authentications fail due to domain name collisions, misconfiguration, or unforeseen circumstances, you can use the following options to mitigate the issue:
+If authentications fail due to domain name collisions, misconfiguration, or unforeseen circumstances, use the following options to mitigate the issue:

 - Rename the colliding domain(s) to prevent collision.
 - Temporarily set exemption flags on the corresponding TDOs, or on the Scanner records in the `msDS-TrustForestTrustInfo` attribute.
 It's a temporary method until the domain renaming prevents the issue.